hthuman/software-engineer-tips/joining-a-new-team.md

 #### You are not asking enough questions

-I've been on teams that grew 7x which means I have helped ramp up many, many, new engineers.
+I've been on teams that grew 10x which means I have helped ramp up many new engineers, from new grads to partners who were much more senior than me.
 In all this time, I have literally never met a new hire that asked too many questions.

 In truth, the more senior the engineer, the more questions they ask.